The Court of Assistants

 Trustees of the Charitable Trust.

-Geoffrey Bond OBE, Richard Aydon, John Barber DL, Mark Bridge, Tom Christopherson, David Needham, John Spanner TD
+Richard Aydon, John Barber DL, Hilary Bauer, Mark Bridge, Tom Christopherson, David Needham, John Spanner TD

-Roderick Caxton-Spencer (Chairman), Isabella Corble, Wynyard Wilkinson.
+Roderick Caxton-Spencer (Chairman), Isabella Corble, Laura Knowles-Cutler, Mary Foster, Wynyard Wilkinson.
 Tony Willenbruch.
 Dr Martin Allen.

-Alan S Cook, (Chairman)(Senior Assistant), Georgina Gough (Joint Clerk).
-Simon Berti, (Deputy) Peter Barber OBE, Deborah Charles, Anne Rodgers Haley, Elizabeth Mellows.
-Christina Munday.
-Molly Rumbelow.
-Wynyard Wilkinson
+Alan S Cook, (Chairman)(Renter Warden), Peter Barber OBE, Deborah Charles, James Drabble, Georgina Gough.(Secretary, Middle Warden) Anne Rogers Haley, Elizabeth Mellows.
+Maureen Mellor, Molly Rumbelow, Wynyard Wilkinson.

-Guy Schooling (Chairman), Georgina Gough (Joint Clerk).
+Guy Schooling (Chairman)(Under Warden), Georgina Gough (Secretary.
+Middle Warden).
 Graham Barker, Monica Bloch, Jill Makepeace-Warne, David Needham, (Trustee).

-John Benjamin, Mark Dennis, Viv Lawes, Dr David Bellingham and the Clerk.
+John Benjamin, Tom Christopherson, Mark Dennis, Philippa Glanville, Viv Lawes, Colin Sewell-Rutter and the Clerk.

 Loyd Grossman is an entrepreneur, writer and broadcaster who has a long involvement with museums and heritage in the UK.
 A former Commissioner of English Heritage and of the Royal Commission on the Historic Monuments of England, he is Chairman of the Churches Conservation Trust and Chairman of the Heritage Alliance.
 He is also President of NADFAS and a member of the board of the Association of Leading Visitor Attractions.